You can learn how to play the B chord in all CAGED shapes!

 The Bm chord

-The final chord in this video series about guitar chords is the Bm chord.
+The final chord in this video series about guitar chords is the Bm chord, it can’t be played as an open-position chord.

 As we complete all possible chords, we discover how the lowest possible Bm chord is an Am shape.
 However, if extended to min7, it’s the Cm shape.